2021 Africa Twin

 - Bluetooth connectivity, Daytime Running Lights (DRL) and cruise control

 Aggressive and compact.
-Two words that sum up the Africa Twin’s taut new rally-style bodywork.
+Two words that sum up the Africa Twin’s taut rally-style bodywork.
 And it’s for a reason – to work better off-road.
-The fixed screen is much shorter than before, to allow for easy scanning of the trail ahead and, while seat height remains 850-870mm, the handlebars now mount 22.5mm higher, giving a more upright riding position and comfortable control, whether standing or seated.
+The fixed screen is short to allow for easy scanning of the trail ahead and, with a seat height of 850-870mm, the handlebars mount 22.5mm higher than the previous 1000cc model, giving a more upright riding position and comfortable control, whether standing or seated.

-The tail section is slimmer and the seat itself is 40mm narrower, for easier ground reach; its shape has also been carefully contoured to allow easier back and forth movement.
+Compared to the CRF1000L, the tail section is slimmer and the seat itself is 40mm narrower, for easier ground reach; its shape is also carefully contoured to allow easier back and forth movement.
 Low 825-845mm and high, 875-895mm seat options are also available as accessories.

-New dual LED headlights are set higher, deliver a penetrating beam and also feature Daytime Running Lights (DRL) that automatically adjust to ambient light intensity, improving safety, no matter the conditions.
+Dual LED headlights are set high, delivering a penetrating beam and also feature Daytime Running Lights (DRL) that automatically adjust to ambient light intensity, improving safety, no matter the conditions.
 Knuckle guards are standard.